DiegelD/CarND-Capstone/README.md

 Overview
 ---
 1. System Architecture
-2. Prediction
+2. Perception
 3. Planning
 4. Control
 5. Debugging
 6. Appendix: *Build Instructions & Simulator* ...

-## Intro Behavior Planner
+## System Architecture
 The following system architecute diagm showing the ROS nodes and topic used in this project.
 The ROS topics show in the diagarm are desrcibed briefly in the **Code Structure** section below, and more detail is provieded later.